snurer/GitHub-Project/README.md

 - Git Hub Personal Access Token
 - Installation of jq

-(They will be both covered in the execution of gh-project.sh script, so don't worry!)
+(They will be both covered in the execution of "[gh-project.sh](https://github.com/snurer/GitHub-Project/blob/main/gh-project.sh)" script, so don't worry!)